Tech-at-DU/React-Redux-Tetris-Tutorial/P08-Actions-and-Reducers/readme.md

 Then you named this piece of state `game` and set the value to the `gameReducer`.

 With that in place, your app should run without error.
+The game will not function yet, you still need to add some code to each of these methods.

 I know this might seem pretty mysterious, especially if you haven't used Redux before.
 But stick with it!
 This is a professional library that is programmed at a high level!
 With practice, you will start to understand everything that is going on here!